Igor Štimac: Sepahan

-On 12 November 2015, he became head coach of Sepahan, replacing Hossein Faraki.
+On 12 November 2015, Štimac became manager of Sepahan, replacing Hossein Faraki.
 He resigned as Sepahan head coach on 20 April 2016, after a run of unsuccessful results which led Sepahan in the 11th place and out of both season's cups, Hazfi Cup and AFC Champions League.

 India national team

-On 15 May 2019, the All India Football Federation announced him as the country's head coach after the departure of Stephen Constantine.
-His first campaign with India was 2019 King's Cup where his first match as head coach was against Curaçao, which ended up as 3−1 loss where he has given six players their international debut but in the next match against the host Thailand he managed the team to a 1−0 victory acquiring the third place in the tournament and his first win after his appointment as the head coach.
+On 15 May 2019, the All India Football Federation announced Štimac as the country's head coach after the departure of Stephen Constantine.
+His first campaign with India was 2019 King's Cup where his first match as head coach was against Curaçao, which ended up as a 3−1 loss where he gave six players their international debut but in the next match against the host Thailand he managed the team to a 1−0 victory earning third place in the tournament and his first win as head coach.

-For 2022 World Cup qualification, his campaign with India started with a 1–2 home loss to Oman, but steered the team to earn a respectable point after managing a draw against the 2019 Asian Champion and 2022 FIFA World Cup hosts Qatar.
-Despite this, India only managed draws against much lower ranked teams, Bangladesh at home and Afghanistan in away.
-India went on to be beaten by Oman and Qatar, as well as gaining only a draw over Afghanistan with their only win in the qualification being, a 2–0 win against neighbour Bangladesh, to finish in third place with only six points gained, thus not qualifying for the 2022 FIFA World Cup, even though it was the highest position India gained since the 2002 qualification that guaranteed India a place in the upcoming 2023 AFC Asian Cup qualification.
+For 2022 World Cup qualification, Štimac's campaign with India started with a 1–2 home loss to Oman, but he steered the team to a respectable draw against the 2019 Asian Champion and 2022 FIFA World Cup hosts Qatar.
+Despite this, India only managed draws against much lower ranked teams, Bangladesh at home and Afghanistan away.
+India were beaten by Oman and Qatar, gained only a draw with Afghanistan, and their only win in qualification came with a 2–0 victory over neighbour Bangladesh.
+A third place finish with only six points meant India did not qualify for the 2022 FIFA World Cup.
+However, it was India's highest position since the 2002 qualification and guaranteed India a place in the upcoming 2023 AFC Asian Cup qualification.

-Indian U23

-Stimac took charge of the India national under-23 football team at the start of their qualification campaign for the 2022 AFC Under 23 Cup in Uzbekistan, by playing three games for Group E in the centralised venue at the Fujairah Stadium, Fujairah, UAE.

-On 24 October 2021, he started his tenure with a 2 to 1 victory over the Oman U23 team in Group E encounter in Fujairah.
+Under Štimac, India reached the 2023 AFC Asian Cup finals in Qatar after a 2–0 victory over Cambodia, a 2–1 victory over Afghanistan and a 4–0 victory over Hong Kong, on 8, 11 and 14 June 2022 respectively, at the Vivekananda Yuba Bharati Krirangan stadium in Kolkata.
+This was the first time India qualified twice in a row for the AFC Asian Cup.